RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

    Select Hardware window used to load and name Reactor Component plugin instances.

-Press "OK" and the plugin will start loading.
+Press :guilabel:`OK` and the plugin will start loading.
 The plugin will open a dialog window to connect the plugin to a hardware resource.
 Although no instruments are connected, your computer should still have a COM port to select.
-Select this in the VISA Resource dropdown list now and "Connect".
+Select this in the VISA Resource dropdown list now and :guilabel:`Connect`.
 (Additional
 information: `What is VISA? <https://www.ni.com/en-us/support/documentation/ supplemental/06/ni-visa-overview.html>`__)